Next.js Comparison

 Vike includes everything you'd expect from a frontend framework: Client-side Routing, HMR, Filesystem Routing, Pre-rendering (SSG), Data Fetching, Code Splitting, Layouts, i18n, etc.

-As depicted above, Vike's philosophy is that you integrate tools manually instead of being locked into decisions made by your framework.
+As depicted above, Vike's philosophy is that you can integrate tools yourself instead of being locked into decisions made by your framework.
 Use any tool you want, however you want.

 React Server Components